 Think of Historic Jamestowne as the original, the real McCoy (hence the extra “e“ as the colonists would have written it).
 Run by the National Park Service, it includes Old Towne, New Towne, The Glass House, and the Loop Drive.

-Scroll down for a sample day-long itinerary for visiting Jamestown, Yorktown, and the Ferry.
+Scroll down for a list of free days to visit and an itinerary for visiting Jamestown, Yorktown, and the ferry!

 On our last trip there, the weather was spectacular.
 August in Virginia can be humid (c'mon, it's the South!), but there was a fabulous breeze coming off the James River that made it very comfortable.